fashionliteracy/fashionliteracy.github.io/_posts/news/2020-11-08-vietnamese-culture-inspires-designers-famous-asian-designers-and-singapore-stories-2020.md

 He also is growing his epononymous brand.
-Jason has also been praised by none other than Michelle Obama for his impeccable attention to fit and detail and unique understanding of how women want to dress and feel in theircloting.
+Jason has also been praised by none other than Michelle Obama for his impeccable attention to fit and detail and unique understanding of how women want to dress and feel in their cloting.

 Another similar inspiring personality is Gurung, who migrated to America from Nepal, where he says that women in their full feminine glory, in colour and